Three theories GameStop witnesses hope to dispel

 Theory 1: Robinhood caved to powerful interests

-A few days into the GameStop surge, Robinhood took the surprising step of halting the ability for users to buy the stock.
-At the time, the company didn’t fully explain this move, leading investors on social media to decry the policy as unfair and speculate that the company had bowed to pressure from powerful Wall Street firms who were getting crushed by the rising stock.
+A few days into the GameStop surge, Robinhood took the surprising step of halting users’ ability to buy the stock.
+At the time, the company didn’t fully explain this move, leading investors on social media to decry the policy as unfair and speculate that the company had bowed to pressure from powerful Wall Street firms that were getting crushed by the rising stock.

 After the trading halt, some Reddit users claimed without evidence that Robinhood had been pushed to make that move by White House officials.
 Others suggested Citadel, the financial services giant from which Robinhood makes a large portion of its revenue, had called on Robinhood to halt trading.
 The theory gained currency when business executives, including Elon Musk, and politicians, including Rep. Alexandria Ocasio-Cortez (D-N.Y.), publicly called for Robinhood to explain the events leading up to its decision.